 AXT have recently completed the installation of an automated liquid handling system at the Victoria University of Wellington in New Zealand.
-The TTP Labtech mosquito will be used by researchers to probe the atomic structure of proteins and will help accelerate their research by automatically preparing hundreds of samples.
+The SPT Labtech mosquito will be used by researchers to probe the atomic structure of proteins and will help accelerate their research by automatically preparing hundreds of samples.

 The mosquito is the perfect partner for protein crystallographers as it combines speed, accuracy and high precision pipetting, all in a user-friendly package.
 Furthermore, the positive displacement pipette technology ensures repeatable liquid dispensing down to the nanoliter level that maximize the usability of valuable reagents.
 Combining this with single use disposable pipette tips prevents the possibility of cross-contamination ensuring the purity and accuracy of each and every formulation prepared.

 The highly automated and high throughput nature of the mosquito liquid handling system will allow the researchers to prepare the vast numbers of samples required for accurate screening experiments.
 These numbers are typically in the hundreds if not thousands and are necessary to help identify the optimal conditions for preparing the best crystals.
 Use of the mosquito accelerates this process bringing it down from days or even months.